clairmarie8/Capstone/README.md

 - Eliminate split-zone lots
 - Anticipate demolitions in areas with rapidly rising assessed land values.
 - Eliminate mixed-ownership properties.
+- Allow building extensions, or second buildings on the same lot, where possible.
+- Create more mixed use zones rather than residential-only zones.
+- Ensure lots have no more than 2 zones per tax lot.

 Design:
 Architects can increase building lifespan with these design interventions: